Hey everyone, been a while since I’ve done anything here. 10 weeks to be precise.

 I’ve decided to stop sticking to a schedule.
 Two videos a week was taking time away from other projects I wanted to get started.
-So as of January I will be uploading One video a week (The day will be random) so that I can put time into other projects to share with you all.
+So as of February I will be uploading One video a week (Possibly a Friday) so that I can put time into other projects to share with you all.
 One of these projects is a podcast I have been doing lately with my good friend Cameron.
 This podcast will also be partially animated and both the podcast and animation will be uploaded to the YouTube channel.
 This will be sometime in the middle of 2019.

 I have also recently been putting time into the Photography and Videography side of the studio.
 More information on this will be shared shortly.

 And I’m working on a secret project that I’m very excited about.
 But I’m not giving anything away about this for another 6 months or so.

 So although the website hasn’t been updated and there haven’t been any videos on YouTube lately, there are still a lot of things happening behind the scenes.

 For now, I’m going to continue the work behind the scenes and enjoy the rest of December and Christmas.
 Got a lot of Christmas movies to make my way through.

 I hope you all have a great Christmas and enjoy bringing in 2019.

 Not been on here for a while.

 If you did’t know, my home got flooded last November, (And again in December)